 We began our research years before retiring.
-Three authors were especially helpful: finance journalist at PBS, Paul Solman; economics professor at Boston University, Larry Kotlikoff; director of personal finance at Morningstar, Christine Benz; and certified financial planner, Michael Kitces.
+Four authors were especially helpful: finance journalist at PBS, Paul Solman; economics professor at Boston University, Larry Kotlikoff; director of personal finance at Morningstar, Christine Benz; and certified financial planner, Michael Kitces.
 Their advice was particularly valuable in those areas where our finances intersected the government, such as Social Security and Income Taxes, which often defy common logic.

 All in all, we’re satisfied with the way we’ve set up our finances.
 Of course, they are specific to our story, and certainly not perfect.
 But we’ve made them public with the hope that others nearing retirement or thinking of going nomad can also benefit from what we’ve learned and the decisions we’ve made, both good and bad.

 This discussion of our finances involves four distinct factors, each one mathematically complicated in its own right.
 Note that all the calculations below use current figures, and are not adjusted for inflation.

 • Additional Retirement Income